Motherhood & Miles: Resources for Running Moms

 .

-Gear for Running in Pregnancy and Postpartum
+Running in Pregnancy and Postpartum

 With a changing body, running in pregnancy frequently requires new and different equipment.
 The running gear you used pre-pregnancy may no longer comfortably fit your changing and growing body.
 To help you run comfortably during pregnancy, I suggest using a belly support band.
 You can start wearing this for comfortable whenever you feel ready; I started wearing one partway through my second trimester as my belly grew.